moslur/moslur.github.io/about.md

 permalink: /about/
 ---

-I am an Economist with advance training in Statistics.
-My expertise is in applied econometrics, causal inference methods, machine learning, data visualization and research about the environment, markets, and food, energy, and water (FEW) systems.
-I enjoy applying my strong analytical and quantitative skills to convert unstructured problems into researchable questions that can be answered with data to provide sight and value.
+As an Economist with advanced training in Statistics, I specialize in applied econometrics, causal inference methods, and machine learning.
+My expertise extends to data visualization and research focused on environmental, market, and food, energy, and water (FEW) systems.
+I thrive on leveraging my strong analytical and quantitative skills to transform unstructured challenges or open-ended problems into researchable inquiries, utilizing data to generate insights and add tangible value.